Wall Street Professional Standards of Conduct

 Cardiff Park Advisors is a Fiduciary, meaning we put our clients first.
 Our process begins by helping individual clients establish goals within the framework of their unique life circumstances.
 We discover and quantify investor needs, evaluate and model a variety of investment solutions, and help our clients make key decisions that will build long-term wealth

 We want every client to have a positive investment experience.
 This may mean something different to each person.
 Generally we find that most people react positively when they understand their investment strategy and commit to building wealth over time, without a lot of anxiety and doubt.
-Our overarching goal is to help clients solve financial problems, reach financial goals, and avoid costly mistakes by bringing knowledge, direction and discipline to the investment process.
+Our overarching goal is to help clients solve financial problems, reach financial goals, and avoid costly mistakes by bringing knowledge, direction, discipline and the fiduciary of ethics to the investment process.